ysndr/blog/src/posts/guides/nix-shells.md

 :::{.warning header=}
 A slight annoyance with phases arises when the targeted derivation overrides standard phases, i.e. `{unpack,configure,build,install}Phase`s.
-As the default implementation in nix's `stdenv` is done as functions an internal use of `runHook` will give precedence to those functions over the overridden phases stored as environment variables.
+As the default implementation in nix's `stdenv` is done as functions, an internal use of `runHook` will give precedence to those functions over the overridden phases stored as environment variables.

 **Solution**

-Enter a shell using `nix develop` and run the overridden phases using `eval \$buildPhase` or `--command eval '\$buildPhase'`.
+Enter a shell using `nix develop` and run the overridden phases using `eval \$buildPhase` `or `--command eval '\$buildPhase'``.

 :::